jwharm/vala-gir-parser/README.md

 # vala-gir-parser

-Reimplementation of vapigen: a tool to generate VAPI files from GIR files.
+Reimplementation of the Vala GIR parser and VAPI generator: a new backend for `vapigen`.
 The tool is designed with a focus on easy maintainability.

 ## Build and usage